Sequential active learning of low-dimensional model representations for reliability analysis: Concluding remarks

 \section{Concluding remarks}

 This paper proposes a method for the cost-efficient solution of high-dimensional reliability problems.
-We build on a recently introduced dimensionality reducing surrogate modelling technique termed partial least squares-driven polynomial chaos expansion (PLS-PCE) \cite{Papaioannou2019} and previous work, in which we use PLS-PCE surrogates to reconstruct biasing densities within a sequential importance sampling scheme \cite{Papaioannou2018b} (sequential subspace importance sampling: SSIS).
-We refine this approach by devising an active learning procedure in each SIS level, which serves to effectively control the estimation error introduced by the surrogate-based importance density reconstructions.
-The learning procedure, i.e., the selection of new points for the DoE, is driven by an estimate of both the subspace and surrogate model estimation error.
-This criterion can be generally used in polynomial chaos expansion-based active learning procedures. \\~\\ We showcase the performance of SSIS and ASSIS in nine example applications with input dimensionality ranging from $d=2$ to 869.
-The examples feature different typical caveats for reliability methods such as multiple failure domains, strongly nonlinear limit-state functions and extremely small target probabilities of failure.
-Depending on the example, we achieve a cost reduction of one to over two orders of magnitude with ASSIS compared to the reference method (sequential importance sampling with the original model) at equal or lower estimation errors.
-It is shown that SSIS is susceptible to the randomness of the initial DoE occasionally producing outliers if the DoE is adverse.
-The active learning procedure (ASSIS) remedies this drawback and stabilizes the estimator by augmenting potentially adverse DoEs with informative additional samples. \\~\\ The million dollar question, as with any surrogate model, is on the method's ability to generalize.
-Certainly, there exist examples that do not possess a suitable linear subspace as required by PLS-PCE modelling.
-However, by means of coupling PLS-PCE with sequential importance sampling, this requirement is relaxed somewhat as only a locally accurate surrogate model is required to propagate samples from one intermediate biasing density to the next.
-Hence, ASSIS can still be expected to perform well for examples lacking a global low-dimensional structure as long as there exists a local low-dimensional structure that may vary across different regions in the input space.
+We build on a recently introduced dimensionality-reducing surrogate modeling technique termed PLS-PCE \cite{Papaioannou2019} and previous work, in which we use PLS-PCE surrogates to reconstruct biasing densities within an SIS \cite{Papaioannou2018b} (SSIS).
+We refine this approach by devising an AL procedure in each SIS level, which serves to effectively control the estimation error introduced by the surrogate-based importance density reconstructions.
+The learning procedure, i.e., the selection of new points for the training set, is driven by an estimate of both the subspace and surrogate model estimation error.
+This criterion can be generally used in PCE-based AL procedures.

+We showcase the performance of SSIS and ASSIS in nine example applications with input dimensionality ranging from $d=2$ to 869.
+The examples feature different typical caveats for reliability methods such as multiple failure domains, strongly nonlinear LSFs, and extremely small target probabilities of failure.
+Depending on the example, we achieve a cost reduction of one to over two orders of magnitude with ASSIS compared to the reference method (SIS with the original model) at equal or lower estimation errors.
+It is shown that SSIS is susceptible to the randomness of the initial training set occasionally producing outliers if the training set is adverse.
+The AL procedure (ASSIS) remedies this drawback and stabilizes the estimator by augmenting potentially adverse training sets with informative additional samples.